 The Settings app has seen many changes, improvements, and more since the release of Windows 10.
 The Fall Creators Update is no exception.
-Here are some improvements you’ll see to its functionality for users:
+Here are some improvements you’ll see its functionality for users:

 - About section will give critical information about system health

 - Remote Desktop functionality is added to the app